IT-BAER/grafana/README.md

 [![Grafana](https://img.shields.io/badge/Grafana-Dashboards-orange.svg)](https://grafana.com/)
 ![GitHub stars](https://img.shields.io/github/stars/it-baer/grafana?style=social)

-**This Repository contains a Collection of Grafana Dashboards.
+**This Repository contains a constantly growing Collection of Grafana Dashboards.
 <br>
 Each Dashboard is organized in its own directory with all necessary Assets and Documentation.**
 </div>